CamJN/dot-files/.atom/packages/save-session/README.md

  automatically restored on load.
 This has no effect if `Restore Open Files` is disabled.
  - `Restore Open Files` - Whether or not files will be reopened.
- - `Restore Project` - Whether or not the project will be reopened.
+ - `Restore Projects` - Whether or not projects will be reopened.
  - `Restore Window` - Whether or not the window size/positions will be saved.
  - `Skip Save Prompt` - This will disable the save on exit prompt.
  - `Extra Delay` - Adds an extra delay for saving files when typing.